 - Continuing Education in Delaware

 a.
 Request information from Delaware universities offering programs in accounting.
-The Delaware State Board of Accountancy requires CPAs to hold a minimum of a bachelor’s degree and complete 150 semester hours of college education.
+The Delaware State Board of Accountancy requires CPAs to hold a minimum of a bachelor’s degree and complete 150 semester hours of college credit in total.

 - Middle States Commission on Higher Education